 Getting traffic tickets in Colorado can happen as a result of committing offenses while operating a motor vehicle on public roads.
-The traffic citations may leave an effect on the driver's license or driving record.
+Too many citations will leave an effect on the driver’s license or driving record.
 Therefore, drivers must either fight citations or pay the applicable fines.
 When fighting traffic tickets in Colorado, drivers must try and prove that they are not guilty of the charge.
-Paying driving fines means that drivers have plead guilty to committing the offense.
-Learn more information about Colorado traffic tickets by reading the following sections:
+Paying fines means that drivers have plead guilty to committing the offense.
+Learn more information about the traffic penalty process by reading the following sections.

 Fighting a Colorado Ticket

 When drivers decide to fight traffic tickers in Colorado, it means that they consider themselves innocent and want to plead not guilty in front of a court.
-When entering a not guilty traffic ticket defense, drivers may plea bargain for a reduced charge only prior to the court hearing.
-This will not be possible if you appear in traffic violation court without a prior agreement.
+When entering a not guilty defense, drivers can make a plea bargain for a reduced charge only prior to the court hearing.
+This will not be possible if you appear in court without a prior agreement.
 Drivers can dispute traffic citations by proving they are not guilty and the judge will dismiss their charges.
 However, they will still be required to pay court and legal fees.
-Failure to prove that you are innocent will also result in payment of those traffic fines, court and legal fees.
-In addition, you may get a suspended driver's license or receive a number of demerit points added to your CO driving record.
-To increase your chances of being found not guilty, it is important to seek legal representation, as a traffic ticket attorney is uniquely equipped to help you build your best case.
-Finding a traffic ticket attorney is relatively easy, as you can conduct your search online by sending an image of your ticket and answering a few simple questions.
+Failure to prove that you are innocent will also result in payment of those fines, court and legal fees.
+In addition, if your offense was severe, such as a DUI, you may get a suspended driver’s license or receive a number of demerit points added to your CO driving record.

 Paying a Colorado Ticket

 Deciding to pay traffic tickets in Colorado means that drivers admit being guilty of the accusation.
-Motorists who want to contest their traffic citations must appear in person at the court on the date written on their ticket.
-Paying traffic tickets online or by phone is not available.
+Motorists who want to contest their citations must appear in person at the court on the date written on their ticket.
+Paying online or by phone is not available.
 However, if you choose to pay by mail, you need to send a check or a money order to the Colorado Department of Revenue (DOR), while paying in person will enable you to bring cash.
-If your traffic ticket is designated as a Summons or a Municipal citation, you will not be able to pay through the DOR; instead you will have to pay them at the appropriate court.
-If you need further information continue reading our "How to Pay Traffic Tickets" page.
+If your traffic ticket is designated as a Summons or a Municipal citation, you will not be able to pay through the DOR, instead you will have to pay them at the appropriate court.

 Lost Tickets in Colorado

 When contesting a traffic ticket in Colorado, drivers need to have the citation in their possession.
-Losing your traffic ticket will prevent you from fighting or paying the applicable fine.
-Therefore, drivers can obtain copies of their traffic citations by contacting the Troop Office within 14 days of its issuance.
+Losing your ticket will prevent you from fighting or paying the applicable fine.
+Therefore, drivers can obtain copies of their citations by contacting the Troop Office within 14 days of its issuance.
 If those two weeks have already passed, you are encouraged to contact by phone the Colorado Division of Motor Vehicles (DMV).
-Drivers who have CO traffic tickets requiring them to appear in court must contact the Troop Office that issued the citation.
+Drivers who have offenses requiring them to appear in court must contact the Troop Office that issued the citation.

 Colorado Fines and Penalties

 When dealing with traffic tickets in Colorado, drivers may fight them and fail to dismiss them.
 In those situations, motorists will face certain penalties among which are paying the applicable fines and additional fees.
-The traffic fines may vary based on court, county, or case.
+The penalties may vary based on court, county, or case.
 Minor traffic violations may require payment of fines with a minimum of $25, while major offenses may amount up to $400.
-In addition to these Colorado traffic fines, drivers may also be required to pay certain court fees.
-Those who wish to avoid paying these fees have no other option than to enter a plea of "not guilty."
-This will require them to fight the ticket in court, however, which is best done with the help of a lawyer.
-Defendants can find qualified traffic ticket attorneys easily online.
+In addition to these fines, drivers may also be required to pay certain court fees.

 Points in Colorado